Joepiano/AirBnB_clone/README.md

 README.md
 ![hbnb_logo](https://user-images.githubusercontent.com/99508912/189758710-90bf3d75-de52-4ec1-a712-276520e760d4.png)

+# HolbertonBnB

-Description 🏠
+## Description 🏠

-AirBnB Clone - The Console The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

-The project currently only implements the back-end console.
+The project currently only implements the back-end console

-Classes 🆑
+## Classes 🆑